pyeventsourcing/esdbclient/README.md

 The `create_projection()` method can be used to create a projection.

-This method has a required `query` argument, which is a Python `str` that defines what the projection will do.
+This method has two required arguments, `name` and `query`.

-This method also has six optional arguments, `name`, `continuous`, `emit_enabled`, `track_emitted_streams`, `timeout`, and `credentials`.
+This required `name` argument is a Python `str` that specifies the name of the projection.

-The optional `name` argument is a Python `str` which specifies the name of the projection.
+This required `query` argument is a Python `str` that defines what the projection will do.

-If a name is provided, the projection will either be a "transient" or a "continuous" projection.
-Otherwise, the projection will be a "one time" projection.
+Please refer to the EventStoreDB documentation for more information on defining projection queries.

-The optional `continuous` argument is a Python `bool` which specifies whether a projection will be a "continuous" projection.
-If a `True` value is specified, the projection will be a "continuous" projection, otherwise the projection will be a "transient" projection.
-The default value of `continuous` is `False`.
+This method also has four optional arguments, `emit_enabled`, `track_emitted_streams`, `timeout`, and `credentials`.

 The optional `emit_enabled` argument is a Python `bool` which specifies whether a projection will be able to emit events.
 If a `True` value is specified, the projection